 How does syphilis spread?

-Syphilis is passed from one person to another through direct contact with syphilis sore during vaginal, anal or oral sex.
-Sores occur mainly on or around the penis, vagina, or anus, or in the rectum, on the lips or in the mouth.
+Syphilis is passed from one person to another through direct contact with a syphilis sore during vaginal, anal, or oral sex.
+Sores occur mainly on or around the penis, vagina, or anus, or in the rectum, on the lips, or in the mouth.
 Pregnant women with the infection can pass it to the babies they are carrying.